Image of a woman, smiling while drinking coffee

 Why choose an ISA?

-ISAs are a smart, tax-efficient way to save alongside your Personal Savings Allowance (PSA).
+ISAs are a smart and tax-efficient way to save alongside your Personal Savings Allowance (PSA).
 It’s important to know what your PSA is, otherwise, you might get taxed unexpectedly.

-Everyone has an allowance and if you are close to, or might go over your PSA, then putting money into an ISA, such as a cash ISA, could reduce the tax you need to pay on your savings.
+Everyone has an allowance and if you're close to, or might go over your PSA, then putting money into an ISA, such as a cash ISA, could reduce the tax you need to pay on your savings.

 So, if you’re a basic rate tax-payer, that’s half of your PSA for the year.
 But if you’re a higher rate tax payer, that’s all of your tax-free allowance.

-This means that any more interest you earn over that, would be eligible to be taxed.
+Any interest earned over that would be taxed.
 And that’s where ISAs could be really useful.

 What’s my PSA?

-ISAs are for everyone, not just people with a lots of money
+ISAs are for everyone, not just people with lots of money

 People often think that ISAs are just for people with lots of money.
 But it's not true.